mariacestari/portfolio/README.md

 ### Documentation

-I used [Bootstrap](https://getbootstrap.com/) to create this project, in particular I select this Theme [Freelance](https://blackrockdigital.github.io/startbootstrap-freelancer/) and I adapted it according to my needs.
+I used [Bootstrap](https://getbootstrap.com/) to create this project, in particular I select this [Theme](https://blackrockdigital.github.io/startbootstrap-freelancer/) and I adapted it according to my needs.

 Below I quickly illustrate the procedure I followed: